smartdevicelink/sdl_evolution/proposals/nnnn-sdl_on_qnx700_agl.md

 POSIX (Portable Operating System Interface for Unix) is simply a set of standards that define how to develop programs for UNIX (and its variants).
 Being POSIX-compliant for an OS means that it supports those standards (e.g., APIs), and thus can either natively run UNIX programs, or at least porting an application from UNIX to the target OS is easy/easier than if it did not support POSIX.

 Integration of SDL to the POSIX-certified (QNX) and mostly POSIX-compliant operation system (AGL) requires significant rework of SDL code.
-This proposal aims to minimize efforts of OEM manufacturers for SDL integration for QNX and AGL.
+This proposal aims to minimize efforts of OEM manufacturers for SDL integration on production QNX and AGL platforms.
+The efforts minimization will be achieved by minimization platform related SDL core code incompatibilities.

-POSIX complience des not means QNX complience.
-POSIX complience is not enought for  certificatation leads to bugs when we integrate to production platform and we want to minimize incompatibilities

-**QNX 6.5** (currently supported by SDL) is already out of date.
-New version of QNX released is QNX7.0.

 **QNX 7.0** is widely used by OEM manufactures, so SDL should be ready to certify QNX7.0 for working on it.

 **Automotive Grade Linux (AGL)** is modern and popular Linux platform for the Automotive industry.
 It is already used by many car manufacturers.

-  SDL should also be ready to certify using this platform and to be tested on it.
+SDL should also be ready to certify using these platforms and to be tested on them.

 ## Proposed solution